verse-xyz/ARES/README.md

-# ARES, created by Verse
+# ARES, a protocol by Verse

 ARES (Autonomous Reactive Emissions System) is a hyperimage protocol by Verse.
 Because a new internet needs new mediums.